pingcap/tidb/docs/design/2021-09-22-stale-read.md

 ### New Syntax Overview

-Here we will introduce how to use Stale Read in TiDB.
+Here we will introduce how to use Stale Read in TiDB in 4 methods.

-1. Use Stale Read with given specific timestamp in a single statement:
+1. Use Stale Read by `SELECT ...
+FROM ...
+AS OF TIMESTAMP` format

 ```sql
 SELECT * FROM t AS OF TIMESTAMP '2021-09-22 15:04:05' WHERE id = 1;